-The focus for 2024 is to grow Bass into a mid-tier oil and gas producer by advancing these growth initiatives across its Indonesian and Australian portfolio.
-Importantly, a success at Kiwi will provide a platform for the Company to launch into the eastern Australian gas market.
+In 2025, Bass aims to expand into a mid-tier oil and gas producer by advancing growth initiatives across its Australian portfolio in the Cooper Basin.
+Notably, the near-term success at Kiwi would serve as a strategic springboard for the Company's entry into the eastern Australian gas market.